-Quantification and Prediction of the Binding between SARS-CoV-2 Spike and SA Using MD Simulations.
-In an earlier computational investigation, 19 we compared the structures of the NTD of MERS-CoV, SARS-CoV, and SARS-CoV-2 spike proteins by evaluating their similarity using a computational method that relies on so-called 2D-Zernike polynomials.
-This methodology allows a structural comparison of different molecular regions and the highlighting of conformational differences and similarities.
-Based on our findings, we identified a binding region in the NTD of the SARS-CoV-2 spike for SA molecules.
-In that analysis, the SARS-CoV NTD was employed as a negative control, as this virus lacks SA binding capabilities.7 In Figure 1a-c, we show the surface of the NTD region in the three different spikes, with the region that has a high similarity with the MERS-CoV region colored in red.
-Notably, the finding that SARS-CoV-2 has SA binding capabilities was subsequently experimentally validated, 20,44 thus confirming the predictive power of the 2D-Zernike method to recognize binding pockets (see Figure 1d-
+Quantification and prediction of the binding between SARS-CoV-2 spike and sialic acid using MD simulations

+In an earlier computational investigation, we compared the structures of the N-terminal domain of MERS-CoV, SARS-CoV, and SARS-CoV-2 spike proteins by evaluating their similarity using a computational method that relies on so-called 2D-Zernike polynomials.
+This methodology allows a structural comparison of different molecular regions, and highlighting of conformational differences and similarities.
+Based on our findings we identified a binding region in the NTD of the SARS-CoV-2 spike for SA molecules.
+In that analysis, the SARS-CoV NTD was employed as a negative control, as this virus lacks SA-binding capabilities.
+In Figure 1a-c), we show the surface of the NTD region in the three different spikes, with the region that has a high similarity with the MERS-CoV region colored in red.
+Notably, the finding that SARS-CoV-2 has SA-binding capabilities was subsequently experimentally validated, thus confirming the predictive power of the 2D-Zernike method to recognize binding pockets (see Figure 1d-f).